atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 slope.

-![Figure: beveled curb at shower; Detail of beveled curb profile showing a vertical change in level up to a height 1/4\" max. and a change in level between 1/4\" and 1/2\" max. beveled 1:2 Figure: trench drain at shower]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/11.png){: .img-large}
+![Figure: beveled curb at shower; Detail of beveled curb profile showing a vertical change in level up to a height 1/4 inches maximum and a change in level between 1/4 inches and 1/2 inches maximum beveled 1:2 Figure: trench drain at shower]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/11.png){: .img-large}

 #### Standard Roll-In Shower Compartment with Folding Seat